benwilcock/pcf-spring-cloud-services-demo/README.md

 It contains two Spring Boot Microservices:

- 1. The Insurance Covers App `covers-consumer` which depends on...
+ 1. The *Cover Client* microservice (`cover-client`) - a REST service which depends on...
- 2. The Covers Microservice `covers-service`
+ 2. The *Cover Service* microservice (`cover-service`) - another REST service.

 Between them, these services use all three components of the Spring Cloud Services pack for Pivotal Cloud Foundry.

- 1. `covers-consumer` uses the Eureka (Registry) to discover the `covers-service`.
+ 1. `cover-client` uses the Eureka (Registry) to discover the `cover-service`.
- 2. `covers-consumer` uses Hystrix (Service Breaker) to protect itself from the loss of the `covers-service`.
+ 2. `cover-client` uses Hystrix (Service Breaker) to protect itself from the loss of the `cover-service`.
- 3. `covers-service` uses Spring Cloud Config to get the list of "insurance covers" it provides.
+ 3. `cover-service` uses Spring Cloud Config to get the list of "insurance covers" it provides.

 ## Installing

-> I'm going to assume you have setup PCF and have the Spring Cloud Services available in the marketplace.
-If you don't have PCF or don't have the necessary Spring Cloud Services installed, try [PCF Dev](https://docs.pivotal.io/pcf-dev/) instead (but remember to start PCF Dev with Spring Cloud Services available using `cf dev start -s scs` - you'll need 8GB free ram to do this).
+> I'm going to assume you have already setup PCF and the CF Cli and have the Spring Cloud Services available to you in the marketplace.
+If you don't have PCF or don't have the necessary Spring Cloud Services installed, try using [PCF Dev](https://docs.pivotal.io/pcf-dev/) but remember to start PCF Dev with Spring Cloud Services available using `cf dev start -s scs` (you'll need at least 8GB of free RAM to do this).

 1. Clone this repository into a folder.
 Make this folder your current folder in the terminal.

-2. Login to PCF and check the mayketplace to make sure the Spring Cloud Services are available to you.
+2. Login to PCF and check the marketplace to make sure that the Spring Cloud Services are available to you.

 ````
 $ cf marketplace

+p-circuit-breaker-dashboard   standard   Circuit Breaker Dashboard for Spring Cloud Applications
+p-config-server               standard   Config Server for Spring Cloud Applications
+p-service-registry            standard   Service Registry for Spring Cloud Applications
 ````

 3. If the services are available, you can now go ahead and provision some service instances using the script provided.